smikhalevski/doubter/README.md

 # Performance

-Clone this repo and use `npm ci && npm run perf -- -t 'overall'` to run the performance testsuite.
+Clone this repo and use `npm ci && npm run perf` to run the performance testsuite.

 ![Parsing performance chart](./images/perf.svg)